 - individuals participating in programs and initiatives that we fund

-- correspondence from members of the public or organisations to us, the Attorney General, the Minister for Justice, and other Australian Government ministers and parliamentary secretaries, including submissions to consultations that we run
+- correspondence from members of the public or organisations to us, the Attorney-General, or other Australian Government ministers and agencies

-- complaints (including complaints relating to privacy) and feedback provided to us
+- complaints (including privacy complaints) and feedback provided to us

-- requests made to us under the Freedom of Information Act 1982
+- requests under the Freedom of Information Act 1982

 - legal advice provided by internal and external lawyers

-- the performance of our legislative and administrative functions
+- the performance of legislative and administrative functions

-- employment and personnel matters for our staff and contractors.
+- employment and personnel matters for staff and contractors.

-When we collect personal information, we are required under the Privacy Act to notify you of a number of matters if it is reasonable to do so.
+When we collect personal information, consistent with the requirements under the Privacy Act, we will notify you of certain matters using a privacy collection notice, if it is reasonable to do so.
 These matters include the purposes for which we collect the information, whether the collection is required or authorised by law, and any person or body to whom we usually disclose the information.
-To achieve this, we will mainly use privacy collection notices on our forms and online portals.

-The personal information we collect and hold will vary depending on what we require to perform our functions and responsibilities.
+The personal information we collect and hold varies depending on what we need to perform our functions and responsibilities.
 It may include:

-- information about your identity (eg date of birth, country of birth, passport details, visa details and drivers licence)
+- information about your identity (such as date of birth, country of birth, passport details, visa details and driver's licence)

-- information about your personal circumstances (eg age, gender, marital status and occupation)
+- information about your personal circumstances (for example age, gender, marital status and occupation)

-- information about your financial affairs (eg payment details, bank account details, and information about business and financial interests)
+- information about your financial affairs (for example payment details, bank account details, and business and financial interests)

-- information about your employment (eg applications for employment, work history, referee comments and remuneration)
+- information about your employment (for example applications for employment, work history, referee comments and remuneration)